KEP-5677: DRA Resource Availability Visibility

 Controller in KCM

-The controller is added to kube-controller-manager as a separate controller with its own client and QPS limits (not part of the resourceclaim controller).
-This ensures client-side throttling does not impact scheduling.
+The controller is added to kube-controller-manager as a separate controller named resourcepoolstatusrequest-controller with its own client (so client-side throttling does not impact scheduling).
+It is registered in cmd/kube-controller-manager/app/resource.go.

 The controller:

-2. Maintains a rate-limited work queue for processing
+2. Maintains a rate-limited work queue for processing, with up to 5 retries per request before dropping.

-3. Reuses existing ResourceSlice and ResourceClaim informers from KCM
+3. Reuses existing ResourceSlice and ResourceClaim informers (from the stable resource.k8s.io/v1 group) already running in KCM.

 One-time Processing